We appreciate your interest in Poet Lore. Below you'll find a brief description of our work:

 You may submit up to 3 poems (maximum of 8 pages).
 If you currently have an open submission in our general submission queue, you are welcome to submit a separate submission to this themed call.

-Submissions should be typed in Times New Roman, 12pt font, double-spaced, and include a cover page with the poet’s name, contact information, and title of the poem.
+Submissions should be typed in Times New Roman, 12pt font, single-spaced, and include a cover page with the poet’s name, contact information, and title of the poem.

 We are committed to diversity and inclusivity and highly encourage submissions from marginalized voices.
 We do not tolerate racism, bigotry, misogyny, homophobia, transphobia, Islamophobia, xenophobia, anti-Semitism, ableism, or any work that promotes harmful stereotypes and viewpoints.